 Home Frequently Asked Questions

 This day focuses on expanding future opportunities for all our children, in both their work and family lives.
 In this way, we can better address the needs of girls and boys, to change perceptions and bring forth better integration of work-family responsibilities and opportunities.
-By engaging whole communities - families, schools, media and employers - Take Our Children to Work Day involves all the players in this unique educational experience.
-Last year, nearly 250 children visited Credit Suisse for an exciting and educational day.
+By engaging whole communities - families, schools, media and employers - Take Our Daughters and Sons to Work Day involve all the players in this unique educational experience.

 What will my child (ages 8-13) be doing?

-Please note that no childcare will be provided in the morning.
-All children must be accompanied by parents until the 12:30 p.m. session.
+Please note that no childcare will be provided in the afternoon.
+All children must be accompanied by parents after 1:00 pm.

 Can My Child Miss School on That Day?

 Most schools are supportive of this program.
-Contact your child's teacher and principal in advance of Take Our Children to Work Day to let them know that he/she will be attending activities at your workplace.
+Contact your child's teacher and principal in advance of Take Our Daughters & Sons to Work Day to let them know that he/she will be attending activities at your workplace.
 Most schools will authorize the absence as an "excused absence" to allow him/her to attend.
 Please find a permission/release form here.
 This will also be included in the Parent Packet you’ll receive prior to the event.